-Security controls applicable to data and IT systems classified as medium risk must conform to the provisions of this policy, minimum security standards for Medium Risk Data, and any additional compliance requirements for research data.
+Security controls applicable to Medium Risk data and IT systems must conform to the provisions of this policy, minimum security standards for Medium Risk Data, and any additional compliance requirements for research data.

 Examples: personally identifiable student, faculty, and staff information/records that do not contain high risk data; engineering, design, and operational information regarding the University’s physical or technical infrastructure; human subjects research data that does not contain high risk data; information that could fall under a dual use category as having both military and civilian application.

 High Risk Data

 Data or IT systems are High Risk if: